beaverbuilder/documentation/docs/beaver-themer/integrations/tec/modules/event-cost.md

 ## Availability

-The Event Cost module appears in **The Events Calendar** section of the **Themer modules** group in the [Content panel](/beaver-builder/getting-started/bb-editor-basics/content-panel) when you're editing a [Singular-type](../../../layout-types-modules/singular-layout-type/themer-singular-layout-type.md) Themer layout.
+The Event Cost module appears in **The Events Calendar** section of the **Themer modules** group in the Content Panel when you're editing a [Singular-type](../../../layout-types-modules/singular-layout-type/themer-singular-layout-type.md) Themer layout.

 ## Style tab